 The Company creates provision for impaired trade and other receivables to account for estimated losses resulting from the inability of customers to make the required payments.
-At 31 December 2021, in the opinion of the management, a provision of BD62,848 (2020: BD59,312) is required for impaired trade and other receivables.
+At 31 December 2021, in the opinion of the management, a provision of BD72,481 (2021: BD62,848) is required for impaired trade receivables and provision of BD65,000 (2021:BD15,528) is required for impaired other receivables.
 When evaluating the adequacy of the provision for impaired trade receivables, management bases its estimate on current overall economic conditions, ageing of the trade receivable balances, historical write-off experience, customer creditworthiness and changes in payment terms.
 Changes in the economy, industry or specific customer conditions may require adjustments to the provision for impaired trade receivables recorded in the financial statements.